Make a Referral

 If you are planning an event on campus, you may want to consider how to make it accessible.

 There is an Accessibility Committee on campus, with numerous sub-committees who look at full inclusion from a variety of perspectives ranging from communication to the physical environment.
 You can read more about the University's commitment to the Accessibility for Ontarians with Disabilities Act (AODA), website accessibility, accessible parking, and our multi-year accessibility plans.
-The Co-chairs of the Accessibility Committee are Jane Ngobia and Gayleen Gray.

 In addition, the University has a Student Mental Health Committee, which has established a mental health framework dedicated to promoting student well-being.